 Religion & Beliefs

 About half of Madagascar’s population adheres to traditional beliefs, while the efforts of proselytising Europeans during the 19th century have resulted in the other half worshipping at Catholic and Protestant churches.
-A small proportion is Muslim.
-In recent years evangelical churches have become popular, too, with charismatic preachers, inspirational singing and dancing and unusual venues (from stadiums to town halls).
+A small, but growing, proportion is Muslim.
+In recent years, evangelical churches have become popular, too, with charismatic preachers, inspirational singing and dancing, and unusual venues (from stadiums to town halls).

 Christian Malagasies often retain great respect for traditional beliefs, which are rooted in reverence for one’s ancestors and their spirits.
-Among most tribes, this is manifested in a complex system of fady (taboos) and burial rites, the best known of which is the ceremonial exhumation and reburial known as famadihana (literally, ‘the turning of the bones’).
+Among most tribes, this is manifested in a complex system of fady (taboos) and burial rites, the best known of which is the ceremonial exhumation and reburial known as famadihana (literally, ‘the turning of the bones’), practised mostly in the Highlands.

 Concepts of time and date also have a great influence.
 Malagasies strongly believe in vintana (destiny), which determines the most auspicious date for activities (building a house, planting a new crop etc) or events (such as circumcisions, weddings and funerals).
 Each day of the week has its connotations: Wednesday and Friday are good for funerals; Saturday, which is associated with nobility, is considered good for celebrations.
 To make sure they choose the most favourable date for an occasion, Malagasies will consult a mpanandro (astrologer) for guidance on vintana.

 Every ceremony is invariably accompanied by the slaughter of a zebu, more than one if the family is wealthy or influential in the community.
-The blood and the horns are valuable offerings and the meat is shared by those attending.
+The blood and the horns are valuable offerings and the meat is shared by those attending, the hump (which is brown fat) being the most sought-after part.

 The complex set of beliefs of the Malagasy has been constructed through the assimilation of diverse influences.
 The funeral rites of many tribes, for example, have Austronesian roots, while the status of cattle is thought to have African roots.
 Belief in vintana, on the other hand, is thought to originate from Islamic cosmology.